commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 ####  SyncOptions

-After the `sphereClient` is set up, a `CustomObjectSyncOptions` should be be built as follows:
+After the `sphereClient` is set up, a `CustomObjectSyncOptions` should be built as follows:
 ````java
 // instantiating a CustomObjectSyncOptions
 final CustomObjectSyncOptions customObjectSyncOptions = CustomObjectSyncOptionsBuilder.of(sphereClient).build();